 The University Policy on Research Degrees requires submission of a student work plan and timetable; if no member of the faculty is willing or available to supervise the student, reinstatement should normally be declined.
-Information about r students. reinstatement is included in the lapse lette er sent to 2 24
+Information about reinstatement is included in the lapse letter sent to students.